Chargeback Thresholds: How Many is Too Many Chargebacks?

 Learn about your chargeback rateThat all seems simple so far, right?
 Well, it gets confusing when you learn that Visa and Mastercard set different chargeback thresholds.
 They also calculate your chargeback rate differently, and will set different thresholds for different businesses.

-There are three tiers of the Visa chargeback threshold.
-The tier that applies to you is based on whether your monthly chargebacks exceed a predetermined limit:
+There are four tiers of the Visa chargeback threshold.
+What these different tiers mean is not really important right this second.
+For now, just know that the tier that applies to you is based on whether your acquirer’s monthly chargebacks exceed a predetermined limit, with the exception of the Merchant Excessive tier; that one is managed on a per-merchant basis.

-Learn about Visa chargeback limitsThe number of chargebacks filed in the current month is divided by the number of transactions made in the current month.
+To calculate your Visa chargeback rate, take the number of chargebacks filed in the current month and divide by the number of transactions made in the current month.
 For example, if you receive 100 chargebacks in June, and process 10,000 transactions during the same period, you will have a 1% chargeback rate in June.
-This will put you over the limit for the VDMP Standard chargeback threshold (more on this later).

 Like Visa, Mastercard has multiple tiers to their chargeback threshold.
 Determining how many is too many chargebacks depends on your pre-existing merchant risk level: